-- A. The Contractor shall: Limit his use of the construction areas for work and for storage, to allow for: - 1.
-Work by other Contractors. - 2.
-County's Use. - Public Use. - Coordinate use of work site under direction of County's Representative. - C. Assume full responsibility for the protection and safekeeping of products under this Contract, stored on the site. - D. Move any stored products under the Contractor's control, which interfere with operations of the County or separate contractor. - E. Obtain and pay for the use of additional storage of work areas needed for Contractor operations.
+- A. The Work of this Project is to take place within NRWRF site owned by Manatee County.
+The Contractor shall not conduct work or storage activities outside the areas designated by the County's representative without prior written approval. - B. The Contractor shall: - 1.
+Limit his use of the construction areas for work and for storage, to allow for: - a.
+Work by other contractors. - b.
+County's use. - 2.
+Coordinate use of work site under direction of County's Representative. - 3.
+Assume full responsibility for the protection and safekeeping of products under this Contract stored on the Site. - 4.
+Move any stored products under the Contractor's control that interfere with operations and use of the property by the County, or separate contractor.